Artem Lobov: Post-UFC career

+Professional Fighters League

+After a almost 7-years hiatus from MMA, Lobov was scheduled to return against Zubaira Tukhugov on October 3, 2025, at PFL Champions Series 3.
+However on September 30, the promotion announced that the bout was scrapped due to Lobov's suffered an injury in training.

 Bare knuckle boxing

+Bare Knuckle Fighting Championship

 Shortly after his UFC release, it was announced that Lobov signed a three-fight contract with Bare Knuckle Fighting Championship (BKFC), with a clause to be able to compete in MMA also.
 He faced Jason Knight in the main event of Bare Knuckle FC 5 on April 6, 2019.
 He won the fight via unanimous decision.

 Lobov's next fight was against Paulie Malignaggi, with whom he had a physical altercation during the BKFC media day before his bout with Knight.
 Malignaggi has history with Lobov's training partner, Conor McGregor, and the bout between Lobov and Malignaggi was billed to be a "grudge match" and took place at BKFC 6 on June 22, 2019.
 Lobov won the fight via unanimous decision.
 After a consensus strong opening two rounds for Malignaggi, Lobov utilized forward pressure and volume to win in rounds three through five, earning a 48–47 on all three judges' scorecards.

 Lobov faced Jason Knight in a rematch headlining Bare Knuckle FC 9 on November 16, 2019.
 Knight won by TKO via corner stoppage in the fifth and final round.

+Mahatch FC

 Lobov faced Ukrainian 2012 Olympic silver medalist and professional boxer Denys Berinchyk in a bare-knuckle match at Mahatch FC in Kyiv, Ukraine on July 24, 2021.
 Lobov was knocked down in the third and fourth rounds and ultimately lost by TKO after failing to come out for the fifth round.